tchapgouv/tchap-web-v4/patches/README.md

 ## How to make patches

--   Make some changes to dependencies files (matrix-react-sdk or matrix-js-sdk) : in node_modules/matrix-react-sdk, or in the yarn-linked repo if you are using yarn links.
+-   Make some changes to dependencies files : matrix-js-sdk : in node_modules/matrix-js-sdk or in the yarn-linked repo if you are using yarn links.
 -   add the info for your new patch `my-new-patch-name` in `patches/patches.json`
 -   run `yarn patch-make my-new-patch-name`

-Wwhen you have made edits to the files, recreate the patch by running again : `yarn patch-make my-new-patch-name`
+When you have made edits to the files, recreate the patch by running again : `yarn patch-make my-new-patch-name`

 Note : if you are making a patch while your local env has yarn links, patch-package will take longer time to run "Diffing your files with clean files".
 But it does work.